pablobernabeu/Data-is-present/README.md

 - *Debugging*.
 Code errors are known as bugs.
 They are often tiresome but can also be interesting, depending on the number of hours slept. :sweat_smile: Some tips for the first 40 years of experience: watching for error messages in source window and console; controlling letter case and typos; closing parentheses and inverted commas; ensuring to have the necessary packages installed and loaded; following the format required by each function.
 [Advanced debugging tools also available](https://support.rstudio.com/hc/en-us/articles/205612627-Debugging-with-RStudio).
 - Vast availability of free resources on the internet (e.g., from [RStudio](), [University of Glasgow]() and [many more](https://twitter.com/nickgaspelin/status/1219699050741714944))
 - Community: [Github repositories](https://github.com) (e.g., for R packages), [RStudio Community](https://community.rstudio.com/), [StackOverflow](https://stackoverflow.com/), etc. Using and contributing back.
-- [RStudio Cloud](https://rstudio.cloud/): a great, personal RStudio environment online
+- [RStudio Cloud](https://rstudio.cloud/): a complete, personal RStudio environment online

 #### Workshop 2: R Markdown documents